vocdoni/docs/src/architecture/libraries-tooling.md

 - See an example integration of [Voting as a Service](https://blog.vocdoni.io/introducing-voting-as-a-service/) using DVote JS

 ## Go DVote
 Similarly to DVote JS, Go DVote provides an extensive toolkit to interact with Vocdoni, in addition to actually running it.
-Beyond the SDK libraries, Go DVote also allows to spin up a DVote Gateway, a Vochain Miner, a Census Service, etc.
+Beyond the SDK libraries, Go DVote also allows to spin up a DVote Gateway, a Vochain Miner, etc.

 Its intent is to enable P2P access to its JS counterparts, and process data conforming to the standard formats and data structures.